pedromihael/nodejs-microservices-api-gateway/README.md

 ### You'll need docker and docker-compose to run this api gateway.

-Run `docker-compose up` and redirect your frontend requests to `https://localhost:3000`.
+Run `docker-compose up` and redirect your frontend requests to `https://localhost:3333.

-C ya.
+C ya 👋.